Stefan-Wolff/dqm-pipeline/README.md

 * NoContradict (Consistency)
 * UniqueObject (Consistency)

+Or simply run all metrics with `python3 analyze.py`.
 In addition, run all metrics of a specified data quality dimension (use *Completeness*, *Correctness* or *Consistency*), i. e. `python3 analyze.py -m Completeness`.

 To run the measurements on a specific intermediate processing state of the data, simply specify the intermediate state, i. e. `python3 analyze.py -m Completeness -c ParseBibtex.ParseValues.CorrectOrgs`.

 The results are printed to the console and stored in `repo/quality.json`.